aapit/rtsp-timelapse-docker/README.md

 # Timelapse RTSP Docker setup
 These are scripts to create timelapse videos from RTSP feeds.
-You can run this container setup and trigger a cronjob externally to periodically take snapshots.
+You can run this minimal Alpine-based container setup and trigger a cronjob externally to periodically take snapshots.

 A second script uses ffmpeg to convert those snapshots to timelapse videos.